SkidBit/Metin-2-Bot-Rubinum2-Pserver/README.md

 7. Build as Release on x86
 8. Inject via dll injector
 9. Press F1 to start/pause the bot (the bot will take a moment to get started)
-10. To complete shut down and remove the bot, press INSERT
+10. To completely shut down and remove the bot, press INSERT

 If there is an error regarding char* or LPCWSTR change the encoding in the project settings or take away the "L" from the console title in the console.h file.